hasankurayy/Fake-Tweet-Generator/README.md

 # Libraries Used

-for take a screenshot
+to take a screenshot
 `npm i --force use-react-screenshot@3.0.0`

-for using scss format
+to using scss format
 `npm i sass`

-for deploying
+to deploying
 `npm i surge`